dotlang/language/README.md

 ## Call forwarding

-**Syntax**: `func funcName(type1->type2, type3, type4->type5, ...)`
+**Syntax**: `funcName := (type1->type2, type3, type4->type5, ...)`

 **Notes**

-1. To forward a function call to another function, used to implement subtyping.
+1. To forward a function call to another function with the same name, used to implement subtyping (This notation provides a syntax sugar).
-1. Example 1, indicates any call to function `draw` with a parameter of type `Circle` must be sent to a function with the same name and `Shape` input.
-In this process, the argument will be converted to a `Shape`.
+2. Example 1, indicates any call to function `draw` with a parameter of type `Circle` must be sent to a function with the same name and `Shape` input.
+In this process, the argument will be converted to a `Shape` (Example 4 represents equivalent definition without using call forwarding notations).
-2. Example 2, will forward any call to function `process` with first input of type `Polygon`, `Square` or `Circle` and second argument of `GradientColor` or `SolidColor` to the same name function with inputs `Shape` and `Color` type.
+3. Example 2, will forward any call to function `process` with first input of type `Polygon`, `Square` or `Circle` and second argument of `GradientColor` or `SolidColor` to the same name function with inputs `Shape` and `Color` type.
 All other inputs which are not forwarded are the same between original and forwarded function.
 This definition is for 6 functions and forwarding all of them to a single function.
-3. Example 3, is like example 2 but uses a generic union to indicate all types that embed a Shape.
+4. Example 3, is like example 2 but uses a generic union to indicate all types that embed a Shape.
-4. Note that left side of `->` must embed the type on the right side.
+5. Note that left side of `->` must embed the type on the right side.

 **Examples**

 1. `draw := (Circle->Shape)`
 2. `process := (Polygon|Square|Circle->Shape, GradientColor|SolidColor]->Color)`
 3. `process := (float, |{Shape}|->Shape, string, int, GradientColor|SolidColor->Color, int)`
+4. `draw: func(Circle) := (c: Circle) -> draw(c.Shape)`

 ## Function pointer